OttawaESS/client-ess-site/src/pages/about/traditions.md

             image_position: left

       - type: TraditionSection
-        title: The Keepers of the Tool
+        title: The Keepers of the Key
         traditions:
           - content: >-
               Three faceless, hooded figures guard the Cast